akamai/terraform-provider-akamai/docs/resources/property_cp_code.md

 # akamai_cp_code

-The `akamai_cp_code` resource allows you to create or re-use CP Codes.
+The `akamai_cp_code` resource lets you create or reuse content provider (CP) codes.
+CP codes track web traffic handled by Akamai servers.
+Akamai gives you a CP code when you purchase a product.
+You need this code when you activate associated properties.

+You can create additional CP codes to support more detailed billing and reporting functions.

-If the CP Code already exists it will be used instead of creating a new one.
+By default, the Akamai Provider uses your existing CP code instead of creating a new one.

 ## Example Usage